 The goal of Enterprise Risk Management is the reduction of uncertainty.
 Thus, ERM is responsible for the long-term sustainability of the firm, protecting a carefully developed brand and reputation from a variety of threats.

 Making sure your operational risks are adequately identified and contained is critical.
-A Private Insurance Company provides a logical solution to jump-start the ERM process, and gain flexibility and control the cost of insurance.
-A properly structured Private Insurance Company allows access to customized coverages that enable you to reinsure risks at costs that are often lower than with retail insurers, ensuring your business is fully and affordably covered and filling the gaps left by most commercial insurance policies.
+A Private Insurance Strategy provides a logical solution to jump-start the ERM process, and gain flexibility and control the cost of insurance.
+A properly structured Private Insurance Strategy allows access to customized coverages that enable you to reinsure risks at costs that are often lower than with retail insurers, ensuring your business is fully and affordably covered and filling the gaps left by most commercial insurance policies.

-What is a Private Insurance Company?
+What is Private Insurance?

-A Private Insurance Company is an insurance company that insures the risk of its owners.
+Private Insurance is an insurance company that insures the risk of its owners.
 This is a real insurance company that must be formed, licensed and regulated for the specific purpose of providing insurance coverage to your business.
 Rather than paying insurance premiums to a commercial carrier (a substantial sunk expense regardless of claims activity), captive owners pay premiums to their own insurance company.
-After a Private Insurance Company pays claims and operating expenses, the remaining funds continue to grow within the captive.
+After Private Insurance pays claims and operating expenses, the remaining funds continue to grow within the captive.
 These monies can be paid out as distributions or used to defray the cost of business growth.